-Just about every business, from a small retail business to a large corporation operating in multiple states, has to keep up with business license, permit and registration requirements for public safety, tax, or other reasons.
+Just about every business, from small businesses to large corporations operating in multiple states, has to keep up with business license, permit, and registration requirements for public safety, tax, or other reasons.
 Sometimes, even a home-based business needs a local home occupation permit.
-So too may a business with employees working from home.
+(These regulations can even extend to businesses with employees working from home.)

 Do I need a business license or permit?